The Ultimate Guide To Getting Ready For Retailers – First Steps

 If you want to do wholesale, you’ll have to sell your work to shopkeepers for significantly less than the retail price.
 Usually about half, in fact.

-Before you fly into a rage, throw your computer out of the window and become the subject of a class action lawsuit by injured pedestrians, let me point out where things get good for you.
+Before you throw your computer out of the window and become the subject of a class action lawsuit by injured pedestrians, let me point out where things get good for you.

 Yes, wholesale means selling your work for less per item, but it also means selling much larger quantities of items.